-Improve the lives of all students by becoming a skilled, inspiring teacher through our Elementary Education – Special Education dual-licensure program.
+Improve the lives of all students by becoming a skilled, inspiring teacher through our Elementary Education – Special Needs dual-licensure program.

 Through foundational and methodological courses, field placements and mentorship, this dynamic program trains you to become a innovative and effective teacher who is capable of working with all learners.